cdk-patterns/serverless/the-xray-tracer/README.md

 ![subsegment code](img/subsegment_logic.png)

 ### Metadata
 You are allowed to put whole objects inside metadata, this is brilliant for showing things like the response from a webservice.

-Metadata does not however get indexed for search unlike annotations.
+> Metadata are key-value pairs that can have values of any type, including objects and lists, but are not indexed for use with filter expressions.
+Use metadata to record additional data that you want stored in the trace but don't need to use with search.

 ![metadata](img/metadata.png)

 ### Annotations
-Annotations are simple key:value strings but they can be used to search for particular events in your traces.
+> Annotations are key-value pairs with string, number, or Boolean values.
+Annotations are indexed for use with filter expressions.
+Use annotations to record data that you want to use to group traces in the console, or when calling the GetTraceSummaries API.

 ![annotations](img/annotations.png)

 ## Known X-Ray "Quirks"